 Fran’s family was her passion.
 Fran’s legacy is her unrivaled love and devotion to family and friends.
 Fran always found joy in playing her organ.
 Singing and listening to music gave her much peace.

 Frances is survived by her sister Joan Sargis, sons, Don Chaney (Linda), Steve Chaney (Carolyn), Dick Chaney (Mary), daughter Barbara and 9 grandchildren Brenda, David, Amanda, Nick, Skye, Frank, Kyla, Robbie, and Jackie and 11 great grandchildren.
 Her husband and second born son Frank preceded her in death.

 Graveside services were held on April 22, 12:00PM at Park Hill Cemetery (Sec P).
 Followed by a 1:30PM memorial service at LaCamas Lodge 227 NE Lake road, Camas WA.

-To plant a tree in memory of Frances Chaney, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Frances Chaney, please visit our Tree Store

 A Memorial Tree was planted for Frances

 We are deeply sorry for your loss ~ the staff at Straub's Funeral Home